 Whether you own your business outright or with partners, setting up a trust for your business assets also helps you avoid family disputes and allows you to appoint a professional who's versed in these matters.
 They can help navigate the process with your business heirs to keep your company running smoothly during the transfer.
 It's always a good idea to talk to an attorney to make sure you've covered all of your bases.

-When can your child use his or her trust?
+When can your child use their trust?

-Generally, a child can access their trust at the age of eighteen.
-It is sometimes possible to create different age restrictions, but the default is that a child can use their trust once they’ve become a legal adult.
+Generally, a child can access their trust at the age of 18.
+It is sometimes possible to create different age restrictions, but the default is that a child can use their trust once they've become a legal adult.

 In the end, setting up a trust is a personal choice.
-Do you want to see you children enjoy their trust while you’re alive?
+Do you want to see your children enjoy their trust while you're alive?
 Do you have a special item you want to transfer?
 Do you want to keep part of your estate plan private?
 Do you want to make sure your small business legacy is preserved for future generations?